 Meat: Canned meats often get a bad rap.
 Are they high in fat and salt?
 Usually yes.
 But we’re talking about emergency rations here.
 The king of all canned meats is the chopped mixture of ham and pork shoulder, most popularly known as Spam.
 Other brands of similar products are available.
-While there are low-fat versions, I haven’t yet seen a low sodium version, but it doesn’t mean it isn’t out there.
+While there are low-fat versions, I haven’t yet seen a low-sodium version, but it doesn’t mean it isn’t out there.
 Believe it or not, Spam and similar products are considered delicacies in some places.
 The one thing you can say about them is that these products are versatile.
-They can be sliced for sandwiches, grilled like steaks, cut into a salad or scrambled eggs, even made into a casserole.
+They can be sliced for sandwiches, grilled like steaks, cut into a salad or scrambled eggs, or even made into a casserole.

-In addition to Spam, you should also have other canned meats like chicken, tuna, corned beef, shrimp and crab.
+In addition to Spam, you should also have other canned meats like chicken, tuna, corned beef, shrimp, and crab.
 Because these are all cooked, they can be heated up or eaten directly from the can.

 Other food: In addition to the canned fruit mentioned above, you can also have canned pudding and other desserts standing by to make those tough times a little better.
 Chocolate bars will work, too, as long as you aren’t in a very hot climate.

-Water: Water lines can freeze, not only in your home, but in the ground.
+Water: Water lines can freeze, not only in your home but in the ground.
 Plastic water bottles are a good idea, about 3 gallons per person in your home.

 If you have any additions or ideas for this list, please share them by clicking on the comments link just below this post.